A. WHY BOTHER WITH HANDLE DESIGN?

 7. Surroundings

-Ergonomics is always considered within its environment.
+Wavys is always considered within its environment.
 The micro-environment of handles is no exception, providing a number of items to check.

 • Adequate clearance around the handle for access, avoiding finger damage on aperture edges or jamming fingers on closing a door, awkward hand posture, and obstructed line of vision.
 Left-handed writers of European languages can not see what they have just written.